learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 Object -> PhraseObjectConstructor -> individual object
 ```

-> **Note:** Remember, do not be discouraged if these conceptst are confusing.
+> **Note:** Remember, do not be discouraged if you find these concepts
-> They are most definitely confusing and will remain that way for a bit, but
+> confusing.
+They are most definitely confusing and will remain that way for a
-> that is okay.
-As you progress through the JavaScript content, you'll see more
+> bit, but that is okay.
+As you progress through the JavaScript content, you'll
-> examples of `this` and prototypes.
+> see more examples of `this` and prototypes.

 ## Conclusion — The Power of Objects